Antaine/MobileProject/DeveloperDiary.md

 Added an a transition available for testing that allows the player to load the next level after a fixed distance.
 Added a ui pause button that brings up the pasue menu.
 Created a new prefab that generate planes with a wood texture to be the background  to make it look like the player is on a table and added other objects in the prefabs to make the desk look more cluttered.

 December 9th -
 Added swipe movement that allow the player move based on seiping rather then pressing the keys as this is what would be used on mobile.
-Improved tile spawning to remove clipping issues of textures overlaping with the tiles.
 Added death from obstacles when the player collides.
-Changed the score from distance to a timer which has none of the bug I thought it would.
 Added a player model based on a ninja with an ink material making it look like the ideal player model in the doc.
 As well I added a basic running animation to the model as the player moves.
-Imroved elements of the UI with paper backgrounds and minor tweeks in the layout.
+Improved elements of the UI with paper backgrounds and minor tweeks in the layout.
 Added a start screen on the level that stops the player game from starting immediately in case the player is next to an object allowing the player ready themselves before playing.

+December 10th -
+Improved tile spawning to remove clipping issues of textures overlaping with the tiles.
+Added death from Obstacles and made it so only colliding with an object with tag Obstacles kills the player to avoid any power ups or other objects to do this.
+Changed the score from distance to a timer which has none of the bug I thought it would.
+Added a power up that gives the player one free collision without dying but temporarily slows the player down.
+Encountered a bug where the shield didn't work because it registered multiple collisions so I used the invoke method to allow the player more time to get out of the obstacles way within 2 seconds.
+Created a script that spawns and destroys the script in the tile spawner after a fixed amount of tile spawns.
+Updated the game to fit a portrait 16:9 ratio as this is what most phones will use.
+Added a highscore so the highest score is added to the leaderboard section of the mamin menu.

+December 11th -
+Added a level select to pick the level select and a basic lobby to the game.
+Added a highscore name that is stored with the highscore based on the name inputed by the player.
+Added background music to the menu.

-Decemmber 9th -
+December 12th -

-Added a power up that gives the player a shield that allows one collison without dying. the shields s

-Added a Power up that gives the user a life
-Encountered Bug where multiple collisions caused the power to not work as intended
-Fixed Power Up
-Updated camera for phone aspect ratio
-Added High score to main menu

 https://github.com/VeriorPies/ParrelSync(Testing Multiplayer)
-Added a level Select
-Created a lobby
-Save Player name to Highscore
-Added Background music

 Added Level Music and Shield Icon
 Added Audio Manager To replace Triggers Sounds